 According to the course tutors, it’s common to set a recurring monthly fee for Pinterest management packages of anywhere from $250 upwards per client.
 So this can be a pretty well paying work at home job, and fun to boot!

 You can pick up as many or as few clients as you have time for, making it a perfect flexible job for parents.
+Many VAs manage to make £1000 a month or more within their first few weeks.
+Imagine the difference that could make to your family budget!

 Learn more from Lindsey, who landed her first two clients within two weeks of completing the course: